google/WebFundamentals/src/content/en/fundamentals/design-and-ui/input/touch/index.md

 little code as possible in the callbacks for our events, keeping our frame rate high and preventing jank.

-Using `requestAnimationFrame()` we have an opportunity to update the UI when the browser is intending to draw a frame and will help us move some work out of our event callbacks.
+Using `requestAnimationFrame()` we have an opportunity to update the UI just before the browser is intending to draw a frame and will help us move some work out of our event callbacks.

 If you are unfamiliar with `requestAnimationFrame()`, you can [learn more here](/web/fundamentals/performance/rendering/optimize-javascript-execution#use-requestanimationframe-for-visual-changes).
-One way to think of `requestAnimationFrame()` is changes the UI in a way that "works with the browser" rather than against.

 A typical implementation is to save the `x` and `y` coordinates from the start and move events and request an animation frame inside the move event